Cozumel Travel Tips

 Passports are required for U.S. citizens.

-The island’s tropical climate averages 80 degrees from October to April and 90 degrees during the summer with humidity (110 degrees weather occurs during summer).
-As a result, the “dress code” is always “island casual.”
+The island’s tropical climate averages 80 degrees from October to April and 90 degrees during the summer with humidity (up to 110 degrees during summer).
+As a result, the dress code is always Island Casual.

 To avoid crowds and higher prices, March to May is off-season.